lwplabs/lwplabs-terraform/README.md

-# azure-tf
+# AWS-tf
-repository to learn terraform on azure
+repository to learn terraform on AWS